jonathanhuml/jonathanhuml.github.io/_pages/about.md

 If you're on X you can follow me [here](https://x.com/jonhumlatnight).
 I'm hoping to document more of my experience in New York and PhD life there in the coming year.

-There are some posts on this site, and some stuff over at [jonhumlatnight.com](http://www.jonhumlatnight.com/).
+There are some posts on this site.
 You can always ask me about graduate admissions or PhD life over LinkedIn/email/etc. but you will find an FAQ on exactly this subject over there.
 I also have some older stuff on [Youtube](https://www.youtube.com/@jonhuml) and [Substack](substack.com/@jonhuml).

 "Low Tech News Feed"
 =========